cbones4321/tournament-results/README.md

 --------
 1.)
 This project uses the Postgres RDBMS.
 You will need to create a database named 'Tournament'.<br>
 2.)
 You will need to connect to the database created above.<br>
 3.)
-Import the tournament.sql file into the database(Postgres).
+Import the tournament.sql file into the database(Tournament).
 Using the command '\i tournament.sql'.<br>
 4.)
 Then run the tournament_test.py file.